Bilqees Kaur: Broadcast and release

 Bilqees Kaur originally premiered on Hum TV from April 15, 2012 to August 26, 2012 and aired a weekly episode every Sunday.In India, the show was aired on Zindagi premiering from September 18, 2015.

 In July 2020, the show was made available for streaming on Hum TV's Official YouTube Channel.

 Reception

 The series received critical acclaim with major praise towards the script and Ansari's performance and character.
-A reviewer while reviewing the series for Express Tribune praised her performance stating, "I must commend Ansari on her fluent and thick Punjabi accent.
+A reviewer while reviewing the series for The Express Tribune praised her performance stating, "I must commend Ansari on her fluent and thick Punjabi accent.
 I think she could fool anyone in to thinking that she is really a Sikh from Punjab, such is her skill."
-While writing for The News International, Sadaf Haider praised the writing, regarding the representation of minorities as real and nuanced.
+While writing for The News International, Sadaf Haider praised the writing, for the nuanced and realistic portrayal of a minority character, specifically a Muslim convert, and the complexities of her identity and faith.